Ultimate tensile strength: Ductile materials

 Many materials can display linear elastic behavior, defined by a linear stress–strain relationship, as shown in figure 1 up to point 3.
-The elastic behavior of materials often extends into a non-linear region, represented in figure 1 by point 2 (the "yield point"), up to which deformations are completely recoverable upon removal of the load; that is, a specimen loaded elastically in tension will elongate, but will return to its original shape and size when unloaded.
+The elastic behavior of materials often extends into a non-linear region, represented in figure 1 by point 2 (the "yield strength"), up to which deformations are completely recoverable upon removal of the load; that is, a specimen loaded elastically in tension will elongate, but will return to its original shape and size when unloaded.
 Beyond this elastic region, for ductile materials, such as steel, deformations are plastic.
 A plastically deformed specimen does not completely return to its original size and shape when unloaded.
 For many applications, plastic deformation is unacceptable, and is used as the design limitation.

 After the yield point, ductile metals undergo a period of strain hardening, in which the stress increases again with increasing strain, and they begin to neck, as the cross-sectional area of the specimen decreases due to plastic flow.
 In a sufficiently ductile material, when necking becomes substantial, it causes a reversal of the engineering stress–strain curve (curve A, figure 2); this is because the engineering stress is calculated assuming the original cross-sectional area before necking.
 The reversal point is the maximum stress on the engineering stress–strain curve, and the engineering stress coordinate of this point is the ultimate tensile strength, given by point 1.

 Ultimate tensile strength is not used in the design of ductile static members because design practices dictate the use of the yield stress.
 It is, however, used for quality control, because of the ease of testing.
 It is also used to roughly determine material types for unknown samples.

 The ultimate tensile strength is a common engineering parameter to design members made of brittle material because such materials have no yield point.

 Testing

 Typically, the testing involves taking a small sample with a fixed cross-sectional area, and then pulling it with a tensometer at a constant strain (change in gauge length divided by initial gauge length) rate until the sample breaks.
+In metals and especially in polymers, the ultimate strength can depend significantly on the strain rate selected for the test.

 When testing some metals, indentation hardness correlates linearly with tensile strength.
 This important relation permits economically important nondestructive testing of bulk metal deliveries with lightweight, even portable equipment, such as hand-held Rockwell hardness testers.
 This practical correlation helps quality assurance in metalworking industries to extend well beyond the laboratory and universal testing machines.